A Survey on 3D Skeleton Based Person Re-Identification: Taxonomy, Advances, Challenges, and Interdisciplinary Prospects: Introduction

-In recent years, research on SRID has gained significant momentum, leading to diversity in skeleton modeling and learning paradigms.
+In recent years, research on SRID has gained significant momentum, leading to diverse skeleton modeling and learning paradigms.
 Early endeavors \cite{barbosa2012re,munaro20143d,andersson2015person,pala2019enhanced} mainly extract hand-crafted features such as skeleton descriptors in terms of anthropometric, geometric and gait attributes of body.
 As these methods often require domain expertise such as anatomy and kinematics \cite{yoo2002extracting} for skeleton modeling, they lack the ability to fully mine latent high-level features beyond human cognition.
 To resolve this challenge, recent mainstream methods \cite{liao2020model,huynh2020learning,rao2021self,rashmi2022human} leverage deep neural networks to automatically perform skeleton representation learning for SRID.
-One of exemplar methods (termed “\textit{sequence-based modeling}”) is to model sequential dynamics from raw or normalized skeletons ($e.g.,$ joint trajectory) based on long short-term memory (LSTM) and its variants \cite{wei2020person,rao2021self}, so as to capture useful pose features and motion semantics.
+One of exemplar methods (termed “\textit{sequence-based modeling}”) is to model sequential dynamics and motion semantics from raw or normalized skeletons ($e.g.,$ joint trajectory) based on long short-term memory (LSTM) and its variants \cite{wei2020person,rao2021self}.
 However, they rarely investigate the intrinsic body relationships such as inter-joint motion correlations, thereby possibly overlooking some valuable skeleton patterns.
-Another paradigm (termed “\textit{graph-based modeling}”) mitigates this challenge by constructing skeleton graphs to model discriminative structural and actional features based on the interrelations of body parts \cite{rao2023transg}, which often require an efficient body relation modeling ($e.g.,$ structural-collaborative relations) and multi-level semantics learning based on skeleton graphs.
+Another paradigm (termed “\textit{graph-based modeling}”) mitigates this challenge by constructing skeleton graphs to model discriminative structural and actional features based on the interrelations of body parts \cite{rao2023transg}.
+This often requires multi-granularity body modeling and efficient relational reasoning mechanisms ($e.g.,$ collaborative learning) based on skeleton graphs.
 Despite the great progress of SRID, this rapidly evolving technique still lacks a systematic review, making it difficult for researchers to gain a holistic view of this field and embark on new research endeavors.